-Franklin Mourns Its Sole African American Alderman - The Tennessee Tribune
+Franklin Mourns its Sole African American Alderman - The Tennessee Tribune

 By Carla Hendricks

-FRANKLIN, TN — This Thanksgiving weekend the Franklin community is mourning the loss of Alderman Pearl Bransford, the sole African American on the city board.
-She was re-elected for a fourth term in October 2019.
+FRANKLIN, TN — The Franklin community is mourning the loss of Alderman Pearl Bransford, the sole African American member of the city’s board of mayor and aldermen.
+Re-elected for a fourth term in October 2019, the 67-year-old passed away on Friday after a private battle with cancer.

 “I’m shocked because I had no idea she’d been sick,” Alderman Dana McLendon said.
 “When the mayor called me this [Saturday] morning, I thought this can’t be good news.
 I’m really sorry for her friends and family.
 She will be sorely missed.”